bagisto/user-guide/src/customer/customer-group.md

 ### Guest Group

-The Guest group is the only one that can apply to guests and cannot be edited or deleted.
-A non-logged-in group also falls under this guest group.
+The Guest group is the one that applies to shoppers who are not logged in.

+The three groups Bagisto ships with, **General**, **Guest** and **Wholesale**, can be renamed but not deleted.
+Groups you create yourself can be edited and deleted.

 ### General Group